That is from their May 7th, 2013 issue, which is rich of Transportation perspective,…,

 High capacity BRT, like the one pictured in Brisbane come at a cost – credit photo (1)

-The InNSW report contains lot of fear mongering on LRTs, but what is noticeable in the case of the both approaches, is that none quantifies travel time, neither expected operating cost, that is a benefit cost/ratio.
+The InNSW report contains lot of fear mongering on LRTs, but what is noticeable in the case of the both approaches, is that none quantifies travel time, neither expected operating cost, not even speaking of a cost/benefit ratio.

 More importantly, beside removing bus of the surface, the BRT tunnel tries to address a problem different from the LRT: the former addresses regional access-and so doing tend to largely duplicate an existing rail corridor- while the later addresses the more local access into the CBD.
 One will find some more detail, especially question about the BRT approach in [8]